johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 # Introduction

 For DNSSEC signed child zones with TLD registries as parents there is an emerging trend towards running so-called "CDS scanners" and "CSYNC scanners" in the parent.

 These scanners detect publication of CDS records (the child signalling a desire for an update to the DS RRset in the parent) and/or a CSYNC record (the child signalling a desire for an update to the NS RRset or, possibly, in-bailiwick glue in the parent.

-Thses scanners have a number of drawbacks, inluding being inefficient and slow.
+The scanners have a number of drawbacks, including being inefficient and slow.
 They are only applicable to DNSSEC-signed child zones and they add significant complexity to the parent operations.
 But given that, they do work.

-Generalized DNS Notifications (see draft-thomassen-dnsop-generalized-dns-notify-NN) propose a method to alleviate the inefficiency and slowness.
-But the DNSSEC-only requirement and the complexity remain.
+Generalized DNS Notifications (see draft-thomassen-dnsop-generalized-dns-notify-NN) propose a method to alleviate the inefficiency and slowness of scanners.
+But the DNSSEC requirement and the complexity remain.

+This document proposes an alternative mechanism to automate the updating of delegation information in the parent zone for a child zone.

+This alternative mechanism shares the property of being efficient and provide rapid convergence (similar to generalized notifications in conjuction with scanners).
+Furthermore, it has the advantages of not requiring any scanners in the parent at all and also not being dependent on the child (and parent) being DNSSEC-signed.

 ## Requirements Notation